Personal Housing Plans

 When will I have a Personal Housing Plan?

-If the council has decided that they are going to give you help to prevent your homelessness or help to secure accommodation then it should talk to you and agree what ‘reasonable steps’ need to be taken to help you.
+If the council has decided that they are going to give you help to prevent your homelessness or help to secure accommodation then they should talk to you and agree what ‘reasonable steps’ need to be taken to help you.
 Although they do not have to, many councils will write these steps down in a Personal Housing Plan.

 What goes into a Personal Housing Plan should be agreed between you and the council.
 It should include the steps that you have agreed will be taken by: